 Credible Carbon encourages all investors to consider ways to reduce their emissions and proposes some easy steps that investors can follow.
 Investment in renewable technologies in developing countries typically has a far greater impact on emissions reductions than the same investment in industrialised countries, where things are more expensive to change.
-By investing in renewable energy projects in developing countries, Credible Carbon is assisting these countries to follow a development path that will not involve the same level of emissions as the development of current industrialised countries.
+By investing in renewable energy projects in South Africa, Credible Carbon is assisting South Africa to follow a development path that will not involve the same level of emissions as the development of current industrialised countries.
 Developing in-country investment in renewable energy places these countries at the forefront of emerging renewable sectors.

 Global warming is now accepted as one of the most serious threats to the future of all people on the planet.
 We must all take urgent action to reduce the amount of greenhouse gases that are currently being produced.
 The first step is to be more efficient when using energy – cutting down how much energy we use will reduce the amount of greenhouse gas that is emitted.
 When we can’t easily cut our energy use any more, making a carbon offset contribution will allow Credible Carbon to make carbon savings in Africa that will help to compensate for your carbon emissions.